RaaviMunisree/Crypto-Price-Tracker/README.md

 ---

 ## 📁 Folder Info

-⚠️ **Note**: Only the `src` folder is uploaded.
-To run the project, you'll need to set up a basic React project first using the instructions below.
+To run the project, set up a basic React project first using the instructions below.

 ---